Close

 Navigating Costa Rica's Immigration Framework

-Key Traveler Categories Requiring Guidance:
+Key Traveler Categories and Current Visa Options:

-• Tourism and recreational visitors
+• Tourism and recreational visitors staying less than 180 days

-• Business professionals and investors
+• Business professionals and corporate investors

-• Students and academic researchers
+• Students, teachers, researchers, and academic personnel

-• Long-term residents seeking permanency
+• Long-term residents seeking temporary or permanent residency

 02